Monopond/fax-api/README.md

 * [SendFaxRequest Parameters](#sendfaxrequest-parameters)

 ### Assigning a HeaderFormat in FaxMessage

-Allows the header format that appears at the top of the transmitted fax to be changed, a request similar to the following example below.
+Allows the header format that appears at the top of the transmitted fax to be changed.

 ```xml
 <v2:SendFaxRequest>
     <FaxMessages>